dsaidgovsg/terraform-modules/modules/nexus/README.md

 ### Data Volume Snapshot

-You will need to use Packer to build a __one off__ data volume to hold your Prometheus data.
+You will need to use Packer to build a __one off__ data volume to hold your Nexus data.
 You will then need to provide the EBS volume ID to the Terraform module.

 **Make sure you create the volume in the same availability zone as the instance you are going to run.**